Letters of Guy Hatfield

 Guy Hatfield was a magician from Kansas City, Missouri who made his living by traveling throughout the Midwestern United States.
 This collection contains some of the letters he wrote to his wife, Nell, while on the road from October 1889 to March 1892.

 Conditions Governing Use

 Spencer Library staff may determine use restrictions dependent on the physical condition of manuscript materials.

 .5 Linear Feet (1 document case)

 Language of Materials

 Scope and Contents

-1 box - 50 letters written by a traveling magician to his wife, 1889-1892, living in Kansas City, Missouri.
-He traveled through the midwest, to towns in Kansas, Oklahoma, Nebraska, Colorado, Iowa, and Missouri and was a friend of George B. "Diamond Dick" McClellan, a well-known Missouri druggist, medicine man, and showman.
-Many of Hatfield's letters in the collection mention McClellan frequently failing to respond to his correspondence.
+This collection contains around 50 letters written by a traveling magician to his wife, Nell, living in Kansas City, Missouri.
+He traveled throughout the Midwest, to towns in Kansas, Oklahoma, Nebraska, Colorado, Iowa, and Missouri.
+He was a friend of George B. "Diamond Dick" McClellan, a well-known Missouri druggist, medicine man, and showman.
+Many of Hatfield's letters in the collection mention McClellan failing to respond to his correspondence.

 Letters are arranged chronologically.